-The headlights on your vehicle will illuminate when the engine is started.
-This provides a constant "Lights ON" condition until the ignition is turned OFF.
+The headlights on your vehicle will illuminate when the engine is started and the transmission is not in PARK.
+This provides a constant "Lights ON" condition until the ignition is turned OFF or the transmission returned to PARK.
 The lights illuminate at reduced intensity.
 If the parking brake is applied the Daytime Running Lights (DRLs) will turn off.
 If the headlights are activated, the DRL feature will transition to the normal headlight operating mode.

-Lights-on Reminder
+Lights-On Reminder

-If the headlights, parking lights, or courtesy lights are left on after the ignition is turned OFF, a continuous fast chime will sound when the driver's door is opened.
+If the headlights, parking lights or courtesy lights are left on after the ignition is turned OFF, a continuous fast chime will sound when the driver's door is opened.